fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 ApplicationService will be passed from the Configurator.
 Ensure to invoke AbstractApplication's constructor and pass the ApplicationService instance to it.
 Further we define a arbitrary value, this value will get requests from Application1 later in this tutorial.
+The following code show the main structure and a part of the constructor.

 ```java
 **